-Following a successful pilot in 2015, we are pleased to announce the second round of this Scottish Government-supported funding scheme.
-A further £330,000 is available to distribute to innovative and creative projects which help mitigate the effects of welfare reform, combat inequality, promote social inclusion and have a preventative impact on communities.
+Following a successful pilot in 2015, we announced the second round of this Scottish Government-supported funding scheme.
+A further £330,000 has been made available to distribute to innovative and creative projects which help mitigate the effects of welfare reform, combat inequality, promote social inclusion and have a preventative impact on communities.

-The fund will increase the capactiy and resilience of communities and third sector organisations to provide people with the support and skills they need.
+The fund intends to increase the capactiy and resilience of communities and third sector organisations to provide people with the support and skills they need.
 Awards range from £1,000 to £5,000, with project activity expected to start and finish between January and August 2017.

-Applications are invited from third sector organisations with an annual income of £200,000 or less.
+Applications were invited from third sector organisations with an annual income of £200,000 or less.

 If you would like to find out about the projects funded last year, visit the SCVO evidence library.